 Evidence shows that stress stops your gastrointestinal system from working properly, affecting your stomach and large bowel.
 Stress can cause a wide range of gastrointestinal symptoms, including:

 - abdominal pain

-Stress has also been shown to aggravate the symptoms of irritable bowel syndrome (IBS), and it may be one of the main causes of IBS.
+Stress has also been shown to aggravate the symptoms of irritable bowel syndrome (IBS), and it may be one of the main .
 If you suffer from stomach acid reflux with heartburn, stress can worsen your symptoms by increasing your sensitivity to stomach acid.
 If not well-controlled, inflammation from stomach acid erosion raises your risk of peptic ulcers.
 Chronic diarrhea or constipation can lead to conditions such as hemorrhoids.

 Research has linked both chronic stress and shorter periods of acute stress to depression.
 Stress throws several of your brain chemicals out of balance, including serotonin, dopamine, and norepinephrine.
 It also elevates your cortisol level.
 All of these are linked to depression.
 When this type of chemical imbalance occurs, it negatively affects your:

 - sleep pattern